-Celtx’s software makes it easy to bridge the gap between your script and making a storyboard through its easy navigation function which essentially allows you to easily move and reference the script and your new storyboard at the same time.
+While Celtx does have storyboard templates, it’s software makes it easy to bridge the gap between your script and making a storyboard through its easy navigation function which essentially allows you to easily move and reference the script and your new storyboard at the same time.
 Celtx makes it straightforward to keep your storyboard’s frames aligned to the action in your script so you never miss your place.

 Each storyboard frame on Celtx gives you an organized space to add essential camera details for filming your content: the frame, angle, focal length, camera movement, equipment, and more are neatly attached to each storyboard tile.

 Celtx Price: 7 Day Free Trial followed by paid plans at a very affordable $22.49 a month.

 Celtx bottom line: Very comprehensive software with professional-grade features that feels beginner-friendly.